 ammunition.
 One day I wrote a letter to the Hercules Powder Company and inquired if perhaps they might be the folks responsible for my Hercules .410.
 Of course, I never received an answer.
 I was well into adulthood when I learned that the gun was made by Iver Johnson’s Arms and Cycle Works of Fitchburg, Massachusetts.
 They called it the “Champion” but made some for Montgomery Ward to sell under the name “Hercules.”

-The history of the .410 shotgun is not very clear, but it seems to date from the early 1900’s.
-The 1908 Sears and Roebuck catalog, however, lists many shotguns for sale but no .410s.
-As the name indicates, the gun has a bore diameter of .410 inches, and this is a different way of expressing the size of the gun than is used with other shotguns, for which the term “gauge” is used.
-Sources say that the Iver Johnson Champion appeared in 1909, but it was made in many gauges, and I have no proof that the .410 was present in that year.
-At any rate, my guess is the .410 was in operation well before 1920.
-Someone with access to old gun and ammunition catalogs could pin it down more accurately.
+The history of the .410 shotgun is a bit murky, but it seems to have originated in Europe, probably Germany, around 1910.
+This explains why the 1908 Sears and Roebuck catalog lists many, many shotguns for sale but no .410s.
+In Europe, the cartridge was given a metric designation, 12 mm.
+As our name indicates, however, the gun has a bore diameter of .410 inches, and this is a different way of expressing the size of the gun than is used with other shotguns, for which the term “gauge” is used.
+Remington-UMC manufactured 2-inch and 2-1/2 inch .410 ammo beginning in 1915.
+Winchester followed suit in 1916.
+Sources say that the Iver Johnson Champion appeared in 1909, but it was made in many gauges, and it is likely that the .410 appeared at a later date.
+At any rate, the .410 was in operation well before 1920.
+Someone with access to old gun and ammunition catalogs may find other interesting info.